-Most Spectacular Australian Meat And Poultry Dishes
+Australian Meat And Poultry Dishes

 1. Kangaroo Meat

 You may wonder why Australians eat their national animal, right?
 You should know that kangaroo is as juicy and tasty as any other type of meat that you have eaten!
-Kangaroo has become a staple protein source of indigenous Australians.
+Kangaroo has become a staple protein source for indigenous Australians.

 Kangaroo meat is a kind of uniquely lean red meat.
-It is super low in fat content so you won’t have to worry about calories when eating it!
-Australians deal with kangaroo meat like other types of meat: they can marinate and sauté or make it into a steak if they want!
+It is firm and dense, yet surprisingly delicate.
+This meat type is also super low in fat content so you won’t have to worry about calories when eating it!

 2. Crocodile Meat